armory/docs/content/en/docs/armory-platform-matrix.md

 Or a mixture of html + markdown. ## Deployment targets has an example of what this might look like -->

+This page describes the features and capabilities that Armory supports.
+Although Spinnaker™ is part of the Armory Platform, Armory does not support all of Spinnakers capabilities.

 ## Legend
 <!-- Copy and paste the below badges that apply to your area -->
 **Feature status** describes what state the feature is in and where you should install it.
 For more information, see [Release Definitions]({{< ref "release-definitions" >}}).
 You can also click on the feature status badge directly.